 It is the policy of Abcott Institute to provide a working and learning environment free from discrimination or harassment.
 In accordance with state and federal law, discrimination or harassment by members of the School community against members of the School community is strictly not allowed based on the following: race, color, creed, sex, religion, national or ethnic origin, disability, age, gender identity, veteran status, or citizenship status.
-This non-discrimination and non-harassment policy encompasses the operation of the Schools'

-educational programs and activities including admissions policies, scholarship and loan programs and all other school-related activities.
+This non-discrimination and non-harassment policy encompass the operation of the Schools' educational programs and activities including admissions policies, scholarship and loan programs and all other school-related activities.
 This also encompasses the employment of all personnel.
-Abcott is committed to ensuring that this non-discrimination and non-harassment policy is effectively observed in all of the Schools' endeavors.
-Any student, who feels that he/she is being discriminated against for ANY reason, may contact the school director by dialing 248-440-6020 ext.
+Abcott is committed to ensuring that this non-discriminated against for ANY reason, may contact the school director by dialing 248-440-6020 ext.
 113. Additionally, any student experiencing discrimination or harassment should follow the Student Grievance Policy outlined in this catalog.